ComponentKitchen/bulk-properties/README.md

 });
 ```

-Note: `createElement`/`createElementNS` currently accept an second argument with options, currently just the standard (but not universally supported) `is` option.
+Note: `createElement`/`createElementNS` currently accept an additional argument with `options`, which at the moment is just the standard (but not universally supported) `is` option.
 There are likely several ways the existing options parameter could be reconciled with the suggestion above.